Lead-Based Paint Disclosure for Rental Property

 Keep in mind that RRP disclosure is not the same as that required at the time of the execution of a lease.
 Some RRP trainers have inadvertently confused this issue.
 BOTH disclosures are required where appropriate.

-Helpful Checklist to Ensure Proper Disclosure:
+Helpful Checklist to Ensure Proper Disclosure of Lead Paint

 - Prepare disclosure statement (attached) by filling out the “Lessor’s Disclosure” section.